Terrific and varied itinerary to places I'd never been to!

 Evening: At leisure.
 Prepare for check out and transfer in the morning.

 Activity note: The drive to Yosemite is about 200 miles, approximately 4 hours.
-Walking around Pioneer Village, uneven, dirt terrain.
+Walking into Mariposa Grove 2-3 miles roundtrip on uneven terrain.

 Breakfast: Hotel buffet.